yilmazcinar/Cifcisinden/README.md

 The project supports basic Create, Read, Update, and Delete (CRUD) operations for managing data entities.

 ### 🚀 Asynchronous Programming
-Asynchronous programming is used to improve application performance and responsiveness by allowing non-blocking operations.
+This project is coded using asynchronous programming to improve application performance and responsiveness.

 ### 🌾 Advertisement Management
 The application provides functionality for farmers to create and manage advertisements for renting agricultural tools.
 This includes: